zelanko/sql-docs.pt-br/docs/2014/relational-databases/native-client-ole-db-errors/retrieving-error-information.md

     SSERRORINFO*            pSSErrorInfo = NULL;
     OLECHAR*                pSSErrorStrings = NULL;

-    // Hard-code an American English locale for the example.
+    // Hard-code an English (United States) locale for the example.
     DWORD                   MYLOCALEID = 0x0409;

     // Only ask for error information if the interface supports